Note: W marks external links to relevant Wikipedia articles. You can find places on maps, clicking coordinates in Wikipedia articles.

 Note: the muffler should be attached to the right side, contrary to a plan.

-All the photos and pictures remain the property of their owners.
-They are published in non-commercial educational and research purpose.
-The photos presumably are public domain due to their age.
+All the photographs and pictures remain the property of their owners and are published in non-commercial educational and research purpose.
+The photographs presumably are in public domain due to their age.

 Text copyright to Michal Derela © 1998-2019.